no0n3/no0n3/README.md

 ### Hi, I'm Velizar Ivanov :wave:

 - Software developer with several years of experience
-- I'm mainly a backend dev with experience using Node.js, Go and Ruby
+- I'm mainly a backend dev with experience using Node.js (+ TypeScript) & Ruby
-- Recently I've found an interest with frontend technologies like Angular(2+) and React (always TypeScript)
+- Experienced with frontend technologies like React (+ TypeScript) and Angular
-- When I have time I usually try to learn some new technology
+- When I have some spare time I usually read or play with some new technology
-- Learning more about full stack development
+- I've created several apps from scratch utilizing the whole stack - usually with Node.js, React/Angular and Postgres

 ### Projects:
 Some of the personal projects that I have worked on.
 The main goal for most of them was to get used with some technology: